The Perfect Budget for TV and Radio Ads

 Radio Advertising Cost Calculation: Radio advertising costs are calculated based on the number of times an ad is aired, with charges applied per individual spot.
 For example, broadcasting an ad five times daily over a week results in 35 spots.
 At a rate of $100 per spot, this totals $3,500, plus GST.

 The precise cost of radio advertising can be determined once the ideal station for reaching your target audience is selected.
-Generally, a campaign on a capital city station in Australia might cost about $10,000 for effective frequency, while advertising on smaller regional stations could vary between $2,000 and $5,000 weekly.
+Generally, a campaign on a capital city station in Australia is $10,000 – $15,000 per month for effective frequency, while advertising on smaller regional stations could vary between $2,000 and $5,000 per month.

 Factors Influencing Advertising Costs: The cost of advertising is affected by several key factors, including the duration of the ad (with common lengths being 15 to 30 seconds), the timing of its airing (with morning and early evening slots considered premium due to higher viewership), and the day of the week (with mid-week spots typically commanding higher rates).